Parkinson’s UK

 • Helps fine motor tasks

-• Optional companion app that lets you
+• Optional companion app to

 • adjust the device settings